EMPLOYEE PRIVACY NOTICE POINT72 UK LIMITED / POINT72 EUROPE (LONDON) LLP

 - the administration and maintenance of the databases storing personal data relating to our employees or to employees of our affiliates.

-We will take steps to ensure that the personal data is accessed only by employees of our affiliates that have a need to do so for the purposes described in this notice.
+We will take steps to ensure that the personal data is accessed only by employees of our affiliates that have a need to do so for the purposes described in this privacy notice.

 We may also share your personal data with third party agents and contractors outside of our corporate group for the purposes of providing services to us, including payroll service providers, IT and communications providers, law firms, accountants, auditors and Approved Publication Arrangement and Approved Reporting Mechanism service providers.
 These third parties will be subject to confidentiality requirements and they will only use your personal data as described in this privacy notice.